-When THX Cinema is selected, Dolby Pro Logic IIx Movie is automatically engaged.
-Alternatively, Dolby Pro Logic or DTS Neo:6 Cinema may be selected.
+Note: THX Cinema is the only THX mode available for use with Stereo or Dolby Digital 2.0.
+When THX Cinema is 'On', Dolby Pro Logic II-Movie is automatically engaged.
+Alternatively, Dolby Pro Logic or DTS Neo:6-Cinema may be selected for use with THX Cinema.
 Other Surround Modes are not available and do not appear when pressing MODE.

-THX Ultra2 Cinema: 7.1 output with 5.1-channel movies
+THX Ultra2 Cinema:

+7.1 output with 5.1 Movies - DD-5.1 or DTS-5.1